 Julie Jenkins is the school's Family Engagement Officer.
 She organises a wide range of fun programmes for parents and family members to complete with their children in school.
 These programmes can help children learn more and can give parents / family members a valuable insight into their child's education.
 We run all sorts of programmes, cookery clubs, story clubs, maths and reading cafes, forest schools (outdoor learning) and craft clubs.

-We really do want you to get involved, please contact Julie through the main office or pop into the school Thursday morning for her informal coffee morning.
+We really do want you to get involved, please contact Julie through the main office or pop into the school.

 Mrs Julie Jenkins